OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

   ````
 1. Update the **tenant** & **clientId** values with the values of the Azure AD tenant ID and Azure AD application's client ID that you obtained in the previous exercise.

-1. Add two properties to the **settings** object created in this file that point to the root REST endpoint for the Microsoft Graph API & SharePoint REST API:
+1. Add two properties to the **settings** object created in this file that point to the root REST endpoint for the Microsoft Graph & SharePoint REST API:

   ````javascript
     baseSPUrl:       '[baseSPUrl]/_api/',